tralph3/conner/README.md

 containing a list of command names, their respective commands, and their types.

-Integration with `project.el` enables seamless execution of these commands within Emacs, either on arbitrary directories or automatically detecting the current project's root.
+Integration with `project.el` and `projectile` enables seamless execution of these commands within Emacs, either on arbitrary directories or automatically detecting the current project's root.

 Additionally, Conner also has support for `.env` files.
 By default, Conner will look in the root directory of your project for a `.env`